gorsuch/mynameisurl/README.md

 I know it isn't efficient yet.
 That's not the point right now.

-I'm tired of having to define messy monitoring checks for each url type I want to monitor.
-Instead, I want a single, normalized way of doing so.
+I want a very simple way of asking if a url is up or not.
+This is decoupled from service definitions.
+Just tell me if it works.

 The client passes a JSON message to a specifc redis list.
 The message include the url to be checked along with another redis list to reply to with the result.

 The worker... does the work.
+You can have LOTS of them.

 This should utlimately be expanded to include different URL / Service types (tcp, redis, icmp?, etc).